waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/README.md

 To execute the script place your polygon file under "region/" directory and your extract data file under "region/extract/" directory and from work directory run the script.
-This is the command I used for example data file:
+This is the command I used for my example data file:

 ```
  $ scripts/extract2planet.sh region/extract/arizona-internal.osm.pbf region/arizona.poly getdiff/rangeList.txt